Man fatally stabbed in broad daylight on Brooklyn sidewalk, arrest made

 Newscopter 7 was above the crime scene just after 3 p.m.
-Monday at the intersection of Hart Street and Knickerbocker Avenue in Bedford-Stuyvesant.
+Monday at the intersection of Hart Street and Knickerbocker Avenue in Bushwick.

 The victim, 24-year-old Jose Perez Rivera, suffered multiple stab wounds to his chest and arm.